orenazad/Render-Tracker/README.md

 >This function returns an array of all the items in the Render Queue, with the name and render status of each item.

-ExtendScript can only return `strings` back to a CEP panel, so it is neccessary to include `JSON` and `stringify` where needed in order to return more complex objects, like the array returned above.
+ExtendScript can only return `strings` back to a CEP panel, so it is necessary to include `JSON` and `stringify` where needed in order to return more complex objects, like the array returned above.

 ```JSX
 function createArrayAndDequeue() {